Enhancing Heterogeneous Federated Learning with Knowledge Extraction and Multi-Model Fusion: Methodology

 \subsection{Multi-model Knowledge Fusion}

 In \proj, we provide two model fusion methods for server fusion of the knowledge from the edge.
 The first one is similar to the traditional FL in that we aggregate the weight.
-Second, inspired by~\cite{lin_ensemble_2020}, we ensemble all received client models and distillate the ensemble knowledge into a global knowledge network.
+Second, inspired by FedDF, we ensemble all received client models and distill the ensemble knowledge into a global knowledge network.
 In this section and the experiments, we mainly focus on ensemble the client's knowledge.
-However, \proj can also use traditional fusion method, such as~\cite{mcmahan2017fedavg,karimireddy2020scaffold}, to aggregate model.
+However, \proj can also use traditional fusion methods, such as FedAvg and SCAFFOLD to aggregate the model.

 We define the ensemble model as $\Theta = \{\theta_g^k\}_{k\in S}$, where the $\theta_g^k$ is the $k^{th}$ client's knowledge network and the $S$ is the set of clients that communicate with the server in current communication round.
 Then we distillate the knowledge of ensemble $\Theta$ to a global knowledge network $\theta_g$ by using unlabeled data, generative data, or public data in the server.
 The distillation loss for $\theta_g$ is defined in equation~\ref{eq:dist}.